Canon FD 50mm f/1.4 S.S.C.

 - Sticky aperture blades

-- Focus ring loosening
+- Focus ring wear

 Buying Guide